vazavi/Northwind-OData/README.md

 A sample OData service for Northwind database.

 - Only the Products table is supported now.
-- A new column named ProductUniqueID, of type uniqueidentifier, was added (Required by Dynamics 365 OData Sources).
+- Added new column named ProductUniqueID of type uniqueidentifier (Required by Dynamics 365 OData Sources).
+- Added new columns ReferenceUniqueID and ProductUri to test Dynamics 365 Virtual Entities.